English Martyrs Building Fund: Frequently Asked Questions

 The Parish recently celebrated 150 years in Tower Hill.
 The present church was built in 1876, and this means that the maintenance costs continue to increase.
 We are asking for help from within the parish, but also from the local business community and those who come to the church as visitors and tourists.

 2. Why can the parish funds not cover the necessary repair work?

 It is important to point out that, over the few years, the Westminster Diocesan report has consistently indicated that parishioners of English Martyrs make an ‘above average’ contribution to parish funds.
-Income from the parish is sufficient to meet our basic running costs, but we are not now able to meet the level of repair bills at present being incurred.* With the great changes in the make-up of the area, parish numbers (and therefore those who contribute financially to the parish on a regular basis) has been dwindling for some time, hence the launch of this appeal, aiming to widen support to include local businesses and visitors
+Income from the parish is sufficient to meet our basic running costs, but we are not now able to meet the level of repair bills at present being incurred.
+With the great changes in the make-up of the area, parish numbers (and therefore those who contribute financially to the parish on a regular basis) has been dwindling for some time, hence this appeal, aiming to widen support to include local businesses and visitors

 3. Has the parish considered applying for grants from other organisations?

 We are in discussion with Tower Hamlets and English Heritage about grant support.
 If you know of any other such grant-giving organisations, please pass this on to us.
 The Parish received a major lottery-funded award to repair the church roof in 2007.
 However, such applications take time to prepare, and incur extra expenditure such as fees for surveys and initial costings.
 In the meantime, the bills keep coming.
 This appeal is needed to cover urgent repairs, for example, to the external masonry, the Shrine of Our Lady of Graces, and other upgrades to the interior.